jupiterboopiter/jupiterboopiter/README.md

   <h3>༄ 𝓜𝓸𝓻𝓮 𝓪𝓫𝓸𝓾𝓽 𝓶𝓮! ༄</h3>
   <p>I am generally a pretty introverted person and I love all things creative!
 Some of my other hobbies include:</p>
   <ul>
     <li>Making and selling gel press on nails that I make and draw nail art on myself.
-I've always loved doing my nails as a kid.</li>
+I draw and decorate each nail one by one for people to glue onto their nails.</li>
     <li>I grew up gaming and it never left me as I still often play lots of games.
-Mainly on the PC or even lots of VR gaming!</li>
+Mainly on PC or even lots of VR gaming!</li>
-    <li>Decorating and even making my own decorations for my room and rest of the house.
+    <li>Decorating and even making my own decorations with thrifted items for any type of house decor.
 I'm a pretty big fan of maximalism on my walls and just all things cute and colorful. <3</li>
+    <li>I'm a huge astronomy lover.
+I absolutely love star gazing at astronomy parks near me.</li>
   </ul>
 </div>